nyaruka/goflow/docs/md/expressions.md

 Tries to convert `value` to a datetime.

-If it is text then it will be parsed into a datetime using to the default date and time formats.
+If it is text then it will be parsed into a datetime using the default date and time formats.
 An error is returned if the value can't be converted.